MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Today, you can't delete journeys once created and made live.
 - The throughput of a journey varies depending on a few factors such as the complexity of your journey, the number of concurrent journeys that you run, the consumption patterns from other applications that you use, and the resource intensive workloads that are being carried out.
 Read the [Service Limits and Fair Usage policy document](fair-use-policy.md#customer-insights---journeys-real-time-journeys) Opens in new window or tab for more guidance.

+## Emails and content blocks

+- Subject – 500 characters (including text to insert dynamic/conditional content)
+- Body – 1 MB (including all dynamic/conditional content).
+- Marketers lack the ability to align elements in the email editor.
+- Marketers lack the ability to put layout inside layouts in the email editor.
+- Marketers lack the ability to create full width layout emails.
+- All content blocks, conditional content, lists, and conditions, and other personalization don't have specific limits.
+However, they're stored within the Email itself and therefore contribute to the size of Email and are therefore subject to Email size limit.
+- Content blocks are inserted into emails by copying.
+This has the following implications:
+    - The same content block inserted multiple times in the same email is a new and separate copy (and contributes to the Email size).
+    - Updating the original content block doesn't update emails that include those content blocks
+- The handlebar expression language for personalization syntax (for example, {{contact.firstname}}) isn't supported in real-time.
+All personalization must be defined using the UI inside the designers for Email, SMS, or Push.
+Workaround: Use the [Email import tool](real-time-marketing-import-email-to-real-time.md) Opens in new window or tab in real-time to copy outbound emails.
+The tool will automatically migrate personalization expressions.

+## Forms and pages

+- Customer Insights - Journeys forms can update only one entity (typically a Lead or Contact).
+Targeting a single entity makes the form configuration and maintenance easier and it allows you to build properly targeted journeys.
+- If your embedded form isn't visible on external pages, ensure that the domain allows external form hosting.
+Most times, this is the reason why customers aren't able to see the form on their website.
+You don't need to finish the domain authentication process to enable external form hosting for your domain.
+Learn more about [domain authentication](domain-authentication.md) Opens in new window or tab.
+- In Customer Insights - Journeys, users may encounter an issue where they can't view the form within Power Pages Studio.
+This particular situation arises when building a complex marketing website with multiple pages, requiring navigation and user authentication capabilities.
+To address this challenge, Power Pages Studio emerges as the optimal solution.
+In order to embed a Customer Insights - Journeys Marketing Form into a website constructed using Power Pages Studio, some modifications to the source code are necessary.
+Specifically, the addition of a JavaScript code snippet is essential to facilitate the seamless integration of the Marketing form.
+It's important to note that within Power Pages Studio, the form won't be visible during the editing process.
+However, once the page goes live and is accessible to the public, the form becomes visible and fully functional on the website.
+This capability enhances the user experience and ensures the successful implementation of RTM strategies within the marketing website.

+## Lead scoring and qualification

+- There's a limit of 25 models that can be created in Customer Insights - Journeys.
+- There's also an internal limit of 10 conditions that can be added to a model.

 ## Segments

 - A segment can be created for up to 100,000,000 contacts.